Passaic County Technical Institute: Extracurricular activities

-The football team won the North I Group IV state sectional championships in 1998 and 2001, and won the North I Group V title in 2015.
+The football team won the North I Group IV state sectional championships in 1998 and 2001, and won the North I Group V title in 2015 and 2025.
 The football team won the 1998 North I Section IV title game, defeating Union Hill High School 48-6 in the tournament final at Giants Stadium.
 The 2001 team finished the season with a record of 11-1 after winning the North I Group IV state sectional title by a score of 40-8 against Emerson High School of Union City in the championship game.
 The team won the North I Group V title in 2015, the program's third state championship, defeating Ridgewood High School in the tournament final by a score of 27-0 at MetLife Stadium.
+They again won the North I Group V title in 2025, defeating West Orange High School by a score of 23-14.
+They ultimately lost to Washington Township High School by a score of 31-12.

 In 2007, the boys' basketball team won the North I, Group IV state championship, edging North Bergen High School by 86-85 in overtime, in a game played at Wayne Valley High School.

 The swimming team won its first North I Group A sectional title in 2015 and repeated in 2016 with a win against Montclair High School in the sectional final, becoming the first varsity team at PCTI winning back-to-back titles.

 PCTI has featured a Navy Junior ROTC unit since 2004.